The Mathematics Curriculum

 All cohorts follow the National Curriculum for maths Age Related Expectations (ARE) based around the aims of fluency, mathematical reasoning and problem solving.
 The National Curriculum places higher expectations on pupils and teachers.
 It requires teaching to mastery.
 The Singapore approach to teaching mathematics that we use at St Philip’s unpacks mastery and ensures deep learning.
 In all key stages, pupils who grasp concepts rapidly are challenged through rich and sophisticated problems before any acceleration through new content and those who are less secure are supported to consolidate their understanding before moving on.

-- An anchor task: A rich and sophisticated problem that is explored by using concrete resources.
+- Explore: A rich and sophisticated problem that is explored by using concrete resources.
 Children identify methods to tackle the problem which are then recorded in the child’s journal.
 Journaling allows the opportunity for children to record their chosen methods and challenge themselves by thinking of the most efficient method and other possibilities.

-- Let’s learn: This allows the teacher to model and explain key methods for solving the problem.
+- Master: This allows the teacher to model and explain key methods for solving the problem.